-The 2014 Marywood High School Math Contest, sponsored by the Math Club, SEMI-Group, will take place on Saturday, March 29th from 10 to 11 a.m. in the Liberal Arts Center.
+The 2014 Marywood High School Math Contest, sponsored by the Math Club, SEMI-Group, was held on Saturday, March 29th from 10 to 11 a.m. in the Liberal Arts Center.

 There are two versions of the exam for our annual contest:

 - The Level I test is designed for 9th and 10th grade students.